Our Verdict

 Features

-The Rab Khroma Freeride is loaded with tons of useful features.
-The wrist gauntlet is wide enough to fit over a hardshell jacket cuff, but it also sinches tight enough to fit inside of most winter jackets.
+The Rab Khroma Freeride has enough features to keep most users satisfied.
+The wrist gauntlet is wide enough to fit over a hardshell jacket cuff, but it also sinches tight enough to fit inside most winter jackets.
 A removable wrist leash helps avoid dropping the gloves off the chairlift, and there is also a clip to keep the gloves together during storage and travel.
-Finally, there is a soft and generous nose wipe on the outside of the thumbs.
+There is a soft and generous nose wipe on the outside of the thumbs.
+Finally, the leather on the fingertips is touchscreen compatible after being broken in.

 Should You Buy the Rab Khroma Freeride Gore-Tex?

-These are great gloves for resort skiers who spend most days of the winter on the ski hill, or for snow professionals to use on cold days.
+These are great gloves for resort skiers who spend most days of the winter on the ski hill or for snow professionals to use on cold days.
 They also come at a great price, especially given their performance.
 We wouldn't hesitate to choose these gloves as our go-to pair for any winter conditions, though they might be overkill for warm spring skiing.
+If we could use only one pair of gloves for the entire ski season, these would be the ones we'd choose.

 What Other Ski Gloves Should You Consider?

-These gloves nearly match the performance of our top choice, the Arc'teryx Fission SV, and they cost a little less.
-If you are looking for a lower price, check out our best option for tight budgets, the Gordini GTX Storm Trooper II.
+These gloves cost less than other high-end options like the Arc'teryx Fission SV, and they perform just a bit better, mostly thanks to a more tailored fit.
+If you are looking for gloves at a lower price, check out our best option for tight budgets, the Gordini GTX Storm.
 The Black Diamond Guide is similarly weather-resistant and much warmer, though you won't have as much dexterity.
+The Savior Heat Rechargeable gloves deliver battery-powered heat at a budget-friendly price.